Former Railway Terminus Grandeur

 Ruin of the Anhalter Bahnhof, 1951.

-During World War II, Anhalter Bahnhof was one of three stations ( Berlin Grunewald – see our post on Gleis 17 and Moabit Goods Depot) used to deport Berlin Jews.
+During World War II, Anhalter Bahnhof was one of three stations, along with Berlin Grunewald (click to read about Gleis 17), and Moabit Goods Depot, to deport Berlin Jews.

 Click here for information from Berlin City Council on Anhalter Bahnhof.